DmitriiR/DmitriiR.github.io/README.md

 ﻿

-Hi there !
+Hi there!

 Thanks for visiting.
-Here are some projects I worked on, followed by neat systems/code I wrote and use.
+Here are some projects I have worked on, followed by neat systems/code I have written and use.

 Feel free to download and enjoy.